pillov2/pain/STATS 2DA3/week 1 !/lec 2.md

 - can be of mixed type, numerical, character, or logical (you can mix modes in a data frame)
 - formed using the `data.frame()` function
+    - to select a column in R you can use brackets and specify elements by column number, eg. `DataFrameName[ ]`
+        - can also specify using column names, eg. `DataFrameName[c(colname1, colname2)]`
 - each column can only have one mode, but different columns can have different modes
 - columns usually represent variables
 - most popular data type in *R*